-The 5th Generation Subscribers Terminal Unit (5G STU) is a communicator for signalling alarm signals between a protected premises and an Alarm Receiving Centre (ARC).
+The 5th Generation Subscribers Terminal Unit (5G STU) is a communicator for signalling alarm signals between a protected premises and an alarm receiving centre (ARC).
 The 5G STU uses the extremely reliable BT Redcare network to convey the messages over a BT Redcare enabled BT analogue PSTN line.
-A secondary communications path is provided using SMS signalling over the GSM network.
 Even if an intruder cuts the line and jams the radio signals an alarm message will still rapidly be sent to the ARC.

-The 5G GSM STU is fully compatible with BT's 21CN network upgrade program and connects to any BT Redcare enabled telephone line.
+The 5G STU is fully compatible with BT's 21CN network upgrade programme and connects to any BT Redcare enabled telephone line.